Dr. Anais Badia started her dermatology practice with an answering machine and a Yellow Pages ad. Now she's zeroing in on $6 million in annual sales.

 The plan worked.
 Says Badia: “I saw 13 patients the first day."

 Such was the modest beginning of Florida Skin Center, now with locations in Fort Myers, Cape Coral, Lehigh Acres and Punta Gorda.
-It has a database of more than 78,000 patients.
+It has a database of more than 78,000 patients and was ranked No. 432 on this year's Business Observer Top 500.

 Focus on service